Logo Voyage

 One aspect of Myrtle Beach that is less-than hospitable are its roads.
 A tourist may find the style of driving in Myrtle Beach to be aggressive, reckless and hard to manage.
 Myrtle Beach has one of the highest accident rates in the state, due in part to its impatient drivers and oddly-placed roads.

 If you must drive, plan ahead - if you are going a short distance (under five miles), then take one of the main roads that runs adjacent to the beach.
-If you are going a longer distance, try and take one of the interstate roads that branches further out - these are generally clear of traffic, and thus are much more bearable than the city roads.
+If you are going a longer distance, try to take one of the interstate roads that branches further out - these are generally clear of traffic, and thus are much more bearable than the city roads.

 There are several car rental companies located in Myrtle Beach, including Alamo Rent-a-Car, National Car Rental, Avis Rent-a-Car, and Budget Car Rental.